 Who designed the Bisantis Bridge in Catanzaro?

-The principal designer was the distinguished Italian engineer Riccardo Morandi, known for his innovative approach to prestressed concrete construction.
+The principal designer was the distinguished Italian engineer Riccardo Morandi, known for his work in reinforced and prestressed concrete construction.

 Which bus lines serve the vicinity of the viaduct?